briandconnelly/BEACONToolkit/csv/doc/csv.md

 ### Combining Multiple Files

-THe `cat` program, which we've used to output the contents of a file, can be used to combine two or more files.
+The `cat` program, which we've used to output the contents of a file, can be used to combine two or more files.
 To write add the contents of `data2.csv` after the contents of `data1.csv`,